Tyler Hirsch

-Tyler Hirsch (born 4 January 1984 in Bloomington, Minnesota) is an American former professional ice hockey Forward.
+Tyler Hirsch (born January 4, 1984) is an American former professional ice hockey Forward.
 He won a National Championship with Minnesota in 2003.

 Career

 Hirsch was a high-scoring player during his junior career.
 In his final year with Shattuck St. Mary's he averaged more than 2 points per game.
 He was also nearly a point-per game player for the US under-18 team at the World Championships, helping the squad win the gold medal.
 The following autumn, Hirsch joined the ice hockey team at Minnesota and was a solid offensive contributor.
 He helped the Golden Gophers repeat as national champions, and performed increasingly well over the next two seasons.
-During his junior year, Hirsch led the Gophers in scoring and helped propel the squad achieve a #1 ranking mid-way through the year.
+During his junior year, Hirsch led the Gophers in scoring and helped propel the team to a #1 ranking midway through the year.

 Colorado incident

 In the 2005 WCHA tournament, Minnesota reached the semifinals and faced Colorado College in a battle of top-5 teams.
 The Golden Gophers ended up getting shutout by the Tigers, 0–3 and lost their chance at a conference championship.
 While it wasn't the end of their season, as Minnesota was guaranteed a spot in the NCAA tournament, Hirsch took the loss hard.
 After the game all of the players left the bench and returned to their locker rooms except for Hirsch.
 He skated out to center ice and launched himself towards one of the goal cages.
 A puck had been placed between the hash marks and Hirsch took a full slapshot into net.
 At this point the situation took a bizarre turn because, instead of avoiding the goal cage, Hirsch continued to skate forward and crashed chest-first into the crossbar.
 He toppled the net and pushed it back with enough force to cause the Zamboni doors to pop open.
 Hirsch then calmly skated back to center ice, laid his stick down across the red line, and went to the Minnesota locker room.

 Hirsch was later hospitalized for a nervous breakdown.
 Initial reporting placed part of the blame on Evangelical beliefs that he may have inherited from his mother.
 The assertion was that he felt the need to 'exorcise' the loss and was reported to have said to his teammates:

 "We have to get the devil out of the building."

-Hirsch missed the next three games for the gophers but was cleared to participate in Minnesota's frozen four match against North Dakota.
+Hirsch missed the next three games for the Gophers but was cleared to participate in Minnesota's frozen four match against North Dakota.
 Prior to the game, Hirsch gave an interview where he talked about the incident but did not try to justify his actions.
 He chose to let people interpret his conduct on their own but did make a revealing statement about his family.